The Eco-Friendly Roofing Contractor

 Step 12: Setting the Battens in Place

-Step 14: Tile Installation Begins
+Step 14: Relaying Your Tiles Begins

 Step 15: Progress Across the Roof